 - Only courses carrying graduate credit may be counted toward master’s degree requirements.

-- Choral Conducting, and Organ Performance majors must demonstrate, by means of examination or of transcript grades, a reading knowledge of either French or German equivalent to two years of study at the college level.
-Piano Accompanying and Coaching majors must present one year each of college-level study in French and German.
-Voice Pedagogy and Performance majors must present one year each of college-level study in two of the following languages: French, German, and Italian.
+- Choral Conducting students must demonstrate, by means of examination or of transcript grades, a reading knowledge of either French or German equivalent to two years of study at the college level.
+Voice Pedagogy and Performance majors must present one year each of college-level study in two of the following languages: French, German,or Italian.
 Grades of C- or below are not accepted as a demonstration of these skills.
 Graduate credit is not awarded for foreign language study.
 A score of 3 on the AP (Advanced Placement) test or a score of at least 65 on CLEP tests is sufficient for language deficiency removal for graduate students providing that these tests were taken within the previous 5 years.

-- All graduate Voice, Choral Conducting, and Piano Accompanying and Coaching majors must take a proficiency examination in English, Italian, French and German Diction, and the International Phonetic Alphabet.
-For students who do not pass all or part of the proficiency exam, the Voice Department will recommend courses or other options to prepare to re-take the exam.
+- All graduate Voice and Choral Conducting students must take a proficiency examination in English, Italian, French and German Diction and the International Phonetic Alphabet.
+For students who do not pass all or part of the proficiency exam, the Voice Department will recommend courses or other options to prepare students to re-take the exam.
 Students who do not pass the proficiency exam must re-take and pass the examination as a graduation requirement.

-- Graduate students majoring in Organ Performance, or Choral Conducting must demonstrate a reading proficiency in either French or German in order to pass out of LL 640 and LL 641 by taking a translation proficiency test for graduate students offered during the week of orientation; or must provide transcript evidence of successful completion (minimum C grades) of two years of college study in one of those languages; or may take either LL 640 or LL 641 to satisfy this requirement.
+- Graduate students in Choral Conducting must demonstrate reading proficiency in either French or German in order to pass out of LL 640 and LL 641 by taking a translation proficiency test for graduate students offered during the week of orientation; or must provide transcript evidence of successful completion (minimum grade of 'C') of two years of college study in one of those languages; or may take either LL 640 or LL 641 to satisfy this requirement.

 - Graduate students pursuing the M.M. or M.M.E. degrees must earn credit for at least two terms of choral ensemble experience.